Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 - Desire quantitative data for hypothesis validation

-- Operate within budget constraints
+- Operate within budget and time constraints

 What are the pros of unmoderated usability testing?